bubbafat/bubbafat.github.io/_posts/2013-06-28-a-minimal-wordpress-theme-inspired-loosely-by-medium-com.md

 #### I know my place in this relationship

 My relationship with Medium is, and will likely remain, that of an information consumer.
 However, that does not mean I shouldn't create content nor does it mean my content must be ugly or hard to read.
 To that end I spent a little time last night working on a very (VERY) basic WordPress theme that is somewhat Medium-ish but not really.
 Prior to last night I had never looked at the structure of a WP template and I am not a php developer (in fact, this is probably the most I've ever used it).
 Needless to say this is not meant to be a general purpose theme.
 It is something that I am working on for me.
-If you also have a blog and you want to expand beyond the constraints of shared hosting, consider switching to [unmanaged vps internet hosting plans](https://www.knownhost.com/vps-hosting.html) for better speed, privacy, and performance for your site.

 I started with a few goals I borrowed from looking at Medium: